 Pepper maggot is closely related to apple maggot and has one generation per year.
 Because flies lay eggs directly into pepper fruit, the damage often goes unseen until it is too late.
-In the northeast, pepper maggot has typically been a pest in southern New England - Connecticut, southeastern Massachusetts, and scattered locations farther northward.
+The pepper maggot fly is found throughout eastern North America and its range within New England has been creeping northward and now extends into southern New Hampshire and throughout Massachusetts.
 It is often a farm-by-farm or field-by-field phenomenon without any clear reason for high or low populations that occur in a particular place.

 The best way to detect pepper maggot activity is to look for stings on the fruit, which are easiest to spot on cherry peppers.
 Pepper maggot flies are smaller than a house fly, bright yellow with three yellow stripes on the thorax, with green eyes, and clear wings with a distinct banding pattern.
 On a daily basis, flies enter the field and return to the surrounding forest, passing across the border areas.
 Females insert their eggs directly into the pepper fruit and leave a small dimple – an oviposition sting or scar.
-The legless white maggots feed and tunnel inside the fruit, especially in the placenta.
-Maggots reach about ½ inch in length over a period of about two weeks, and have no distinct head capsule.
+The legless white maggots feed and tunnel inside the fruit, especially in the placenta, causing soft spots on the wall of fruit and brown mines within.
+Maggots reach about ½ inch in length over a period of about two weeks, and have no distinct head capsule; this distinguishes them from ECB larvae, which have brown head capsules.
 When they are ready to pupate, they exit at the blossom end, leaving tiny round exit holes.
-These holes allow for the entry of pathogens into the fruit.
+These holes allow for the entry of soft rot bacteria into the fruit.
 Sometimes the oval brown pupae can be found inside the fruit.
 Often damage is detected only because of premature ripening or decay of the fruit.

 Adults emerge in mid- to late July and actively lay eggs in pepper fruit for several weeks.
 Eggs hatch into maggots, which tunnel into the fruit, and then exit at the blossom end when they are ready to pupate.
-Pepper maggot pupates in the soil and overwinters as a pupae before emerging the following spring as an adult.
+Pepper maggot pupates in the soil and overwinters as a pupae before emerging the following spring as an adult where last year's host plants were.

 Monitoring & Thresholds: